koussay0/RESTful-APIs-with-Express.js-BackEnd-Track-/README.md

 The API is read-only for now (GET only).

 All data is stored in a local skills.json file — no database required.

+Credits goes for USAM : https://usamif.com for providing this learning opportunity.